-- Events that attract a high proportion of visitors to Cape Town. - B. A media attraction, particularly international and national media. - Events that provide the City with marketing opportunities. - D. Demonstrates a positive economic, social and environmental impact. - E. Supports the City's facilities and Strategic Facilities. - F. Events that address seasonality in the City's events calendar. - G. Applies responsible tourism and sustainable living principles. - Events that apply event greening principles. - I. Information on trading opportunities for local traders. - J. Job creation opportunities as a result of the event. - K. Information on local suppliers. - Lasting legacies from the hosting of the event. - M. Creates access for communities and assists with geographic spread and social integration
+- A. Events that attract a high proportion of visitors to Cape Town. - B. A media attraction, particularly international and national media. - C. Events that provide the City with marketing opportunities. - D. Demonstrates a positive economic, social and environmental impact. - E. Supports the City's facilities and Strategic Facilities. - F. Events that address seasonality in the City's events calendar. - G. Applies responsible tourism and sustainable living principles. - H. Events that apply event greening principles. - I. Information on trading opportunities for local traders. - J. Job creation opportunities as a result of the event. - K. Information on local suppliers. - L. Lasting legacies from the hosting of the event. - M. Creates access for communities and assists with geographic spread and social integration.

-9.3.3.
-Event support requirements
+10.3.3 Event Support Requirements

-9.3.3.1.
-A City hosting department can only contemplate supporting an event if the City Hosting Department has the funding approved in the budget.
+10.3.3.1.
+A City hosting department can only contemplate supporting an event if the City Event Hosting Departments has the funding approved in the budget.

-9.3.4.
-Types of funding
+10.3.4 Types of Funding

-9.3.4.1.
-The City of Cape Town may choose the level of funding it wishes to provide to an event organiser.
+10.3.4.1.
+The City may choose the level of funding it wishes to provide to an event organiser.
 The different funding models may be defined in the following categories:

-A. Sponsor The City may choose to support or fund an event organiser by securing a rights package to promote the City of Cape Town in return for a financial transfer.
+A. Sponsor The City may choose to support or fund an event organiser by securing a rights package to promote the City in return for a financial transfer.

-B. Host city The City may choose to fund with event owner

-up to a maximum of 50% of the costs of staging
+B. Host city The City may choose to fund with event owner up to a maximum of 50% of the costs of staging the event.

-the event.

-C. Commercial funding

-agreement

-The City may choose to fund an event owner by purchasing a rights package in return for the funding.
+C. Commercial funding agreement The City may choose to fund an event owner by purchasing a rights package in return for the funding.
 D. Event organiser The City may choose to create its own events to achieve strategic objectives.

-9.3.5.
-Financial and legal mechanisms to facilitate funding
+10.3.5 Financial and Legal Mechanisms to Facilitate Funding

-9.3.5.1.
+10.3.5.1.
 Funding of events can be facilitated through the following financial and legal mechanisms:

-A. Funding transfer Facilitated through a commercial sponsorship agreement.
-B. Cash transfer Facilitated through the Section 67 mechanism as provided for the in Municipal Finance Management Act (MFMA).
-C. Inter-departmental transfer Facilitates the provision of city services at events after necessary authority is obtain as described in 9.3.7.
+Α. Funding transfer Facilitated through a commercial sponsorship agreement. В. Cash transfer Facilitated through the Section 67 mechanism as provided for the in Municipal Finance Management Act (MFMA).
+C. Inter-departmental transfer Facilitates the provision of City services at events after necessary authority is obtained as described in 10.3.7.
 D. Subsidising events by providing event infrastructure and or services To assist event organisers with goods and services by direct procurement.
-Such procurement takes place after authority is obtained to support the event as described in 9.3.7.
-E. Revenue sharing Facilitates the City to participate in revenue generation income of the event
+Such procurement takes place after authority is obtained to support the event as described in 10.3.7.
+E. Revenue sharing Facilitates the City to participate in revenue generation income of the event.

-9.3.6.
-Application process for event support
+10.3.6 Application Process for Event Support

-- 9.3.6.1.
-Event organisers are required to submit an application for event support to the City of Cape Town. - 9.3.6.2.
-The application should be aligned to the guidelines as outlined below. - 9.3.6.3.
-An application form on a standard template will be provided to applicants by the Events Department. - 9.3.6.4.
-Applications for event support must be submitted to the Events Department. - 9.3.6.5.
-Event support applications should be made at least 90 days in advance in order to facilitate the decision-making processes. - 9.3.6.6.
-Event funding applications received less than 90 days before the anticipated event day will not be considered. - 9.3.6.7.
-The City of Cape Town will provide applicants with an acknowledgement of receipt once an application has been lodged.
+- 10.3.6.1.
+Event organisers are required to submit an application for event support to the City. - 10.3.6.2.
+The application should be aligned to the guidelines as outlined below: - a) An application form on a standard template will be provided to applicants by the Events Department. - b) Applications for event support must be submitted to the Events Department. - c) Event support applications should be made at least 90 days in advance in order to facilitate the decision-making processes. - d) Event funding applications received less than 90 days before the anticipated event day may not be considered.

-9.3.6.8.
-It is anticipated that application submission will be facilitated by an electronic application system, inclusive of process related alerts to the applicant, through an events portal in the future.
+- e) The City will provide applicants with an acknowledgement of receipt once an application has been lodged. - f) It is anticipated that application submission will be facilitated by an electronic application system, inclusive of process related alerts to the applicant, through an events portal in the future.

-9.3.7.
-Decision making process for event support with a financial transfer
+10.3.7 Decision Making Process for Event Support with a Financial Transfer